History of SOCCO

 Within the first year, leadership transferred to another member, Kathy Johnson, who added a public website allowing prospective members to get to know what SOCCO provides.
 Many more activities (science and art classes, choir, curriculum information exchanges, park dates, etc) were added and led by members.
 SOCCO also became a part of a state network organization: CHEA (Christian Home Educators Association of California) and a national network organization: HSLDA (Home School Legal Defense), which directs many more families to SOCCO support group.

-In June 2011 Laura Mehrley agreed to serve as SOCCO's next leader as the Administrative Coordinator and is still serving in this role.
+In June 2011 Laura Mehrley agreed to serve as SOCCO's next leader as the Administrative Coordinator.
 A board was created so that the leadership of SOCCO could be maintained with assistance from committees.
-Since then each committee leader has served with the support of members on their committee and various functions have been added.
+Since then, each committee leader has served with the support of members on their committee and various functions have been added.